hashicorp/terraform-provider-google/website/docs/r/storage_bucket.html.markdown

 * `location` - (Required) The [GCS location](https://cloud.google.com/storage/docs/bucket-locations)

 * `project` - (Optional) The ID of the project in which the resource belongs.
-If it is not provided, the provider project is used.
+If it is not provided and the provider has been configured with a project, that project is used.
+If neither are defined, an error is returned.

 * `storage_class` - (Optional, Default: 'STANDARD') The [Storage Class](https://cloud.google.com/storage/docs/storage-classes) of the new bucket.
 Supported values include: `STANDARD`, `MULTI_REGIONAL`, `REGIONAL`, `NEARLINE`, `COLDLINE`, `ARCHIVE`.